ncatlab/nlab-content/pages/4231.md

 1. every morphism with right lifting against anodyne extensions is a fibration;

-1. every weak equivalence with right lifting against anony extensions is an acyclic fibration;
+1. every weak equivalence with right lifting against anodyne extensions is an acyclic fibration;

 1. every morphism with right lifting against anodyne extensions factors as an anodyne extension followed by a fibration.